Skip to content

 Final Thoughts

-The answer depends on the borrower, the project, and what matters most in the financing structure.
-SBA loans may be a strong fit when flexibility and longer structure are important.
-Conventional loans may be a strong fit when the borrower profile is strong and the transaction is straightforward.
+SBA loans may be a strong fit when flexibility, bundled funding, and longer structures are important to your success.
+Conventional loans may be a strong fit when your borrower profile is highly established and the transaction is straightforward.

 FAQ: SBA vs Conventional Veterinary Loans